ansarikaif28/internship_task/README.md

 *   **Cross-Browser Support**: Scripts can run consistently across different browsers.

 #### Use in Test Automation:
-Selenium is a main component of QA (Quality Assurance) for web applications.
+Selenium is a cornerstone of QA (Quality Assurance) for web applications.
 Testers use it to:
 *   Automate repetitive tests for features like login, search, or checkout.
 *   Validate UI elements and behavior after new code deployments.
 *   Integrate with CI/CD pipelines (e.g., Jenkins, GitHub Actions) for continuous testing.